 Defining Your Unique Value Proposition

-The best way to go about defining your unique value proposition is by researching your competitors.
+The best way to define your unique value proposition is by researching your competitors.
 What are they offering?
 What sort of “perks” do they provide?
 Free shipping?
 Fast lead times?

 ” We believe the key to our longevity has been providing prompt, reliable, quality service at a fair price.
 When you dial our number, you speak directly to the owner.
-This helps us provide the most efficient, effective service possible.
+This helps us provide the most efficient, effective service possible.” – Aquatic Weed Control.

 I ran into this obstacle with my company.
-It wasn’t that I didn’t know what we offered that others didn’t, it was that we offered so much.
+It wasn’t that I didn’t know what we offered that others didn’t.
+It was that we offered so much.
 I struggled to condense everything into a single statement that was quantifiable.
-So our UVP is listed in the form of bullet points on our Homepage and long-form on our Web Content Packages landing page.
+So our UVP is listed as bullet points on our Homepage and long-form on our Web Content Packages landing page.
 However, when I need a short version, I sum it up like this:

 Basically, by using “est” and “most,” I have set myself above the competition.
 Are we the easiest and most affordable?
 I honestly believe so.
-There might be cheaper options out there, but I know we produce a quality product that’s backed by proven results.
+There might be cheaper options, but we produce a quality product backed by proven results.
 Remember, your clients will judge you on your claims.
 If you promise the “Fastest Delivery” and fail, then you run the risk of bad reviews, and those are hard to overcome.